eman4web/git-basics/readme.txt

-I'm learning the basics of git and github, so this repo is really just for expermingting.
+I'm learning the basics of git and github, so this repo is really just for experimenting.